Local9/fivem-csharp/README.md

 - Console Error: `Could not load assembly MySql.Data - loading exceptions: Exception loading assembly MySql.Data: System.IO.FileNotFoundException: Unable to find the specified file.`

   This is a false positive error, migrations still run and MySql.Data has currently not shown to be required during migrations.
 This can be ignored, fluentmigrator has had conversations around an [issue](https://github.com/fluentmigrator/fluentmigrator/pull/1600) thats likely related to it but have yet to release a new version with the changes.

+- 'DELIMITER' should not be used with MySqlConnector

+  Follow the [URL](https://fl.vu/mysql-delimiter), it explains it, just remove them.